chaos-mesh/website/blog/2021-12-27-chaos-mesh-story.md

 Hey community,

 🥳 Chaos Mesh turns 2 on 2021.12.31!
 We're grateful for every contribution that helped this project grow.
-And we’d like to hear your Chaos Mesh story!
+And we'd like to hear your Chaos Mesh story!
 How did you hear about the project?
 How did you get involved?
 Are you an adopter or a contributor?
 What do you think of it?
 It can be anything!
 Share your #ChaosMeshStory over on Twitter and win a Chaos Mesh Tee!

 <!--truncate-->